weaviate/weaviate-io/developers/weaviate/current/getting-started/import.md

   - /developers/weaviate/v1.14.1/getting-started/import.html
 ---

-Although importing itself is pretty straightforward, creating an optimized import strategy needs a bit of planning on your end.
-Hence, before we start with this guide, there are a few things to keep in mind.

-0. When importing, you want to make sure that you max out all the CPUs available.
-It's more often than not the case that the import script is the bottleneck.
-    0. Tip, use `htop` when importing to see if all CPUs are maxed out.
-    0. Learn more about how to plan your setup [here](./installation.html#running-weaviate-yourself).
-0. Use [parallelization](https://www.computerhope.com/jargon/p/parallelization.htm#:~:text=Parallelization%20is%20the%20act%20of,the%20next%2C%20then%20the%20next.); if the CPUs are not maxed out, just add another import process.
-0. For Kubernetes, fewer large machines are faster than more small machines, simply because of network latency.
+In this section, we will show you how you can now import data objects into your Weaviate database according to the schema which you defined earlier.

+## Prerequisites

+At this point, you should have:
+- Weaviate running either in a sandbox on the [Weaviate Cloud Service](https://console.semi.technology) or locally with Docker
+- Installed the appropriate client library in a language of your choice, and
+- Added a schema for the **Publication** and **Author** classes.

+If you have not done these, go back to [set up your Weaviate instance and client library](./installation.html) and [add a schema](./schema.html) first and come back :).

-## Importing
+## Importing data

-First of all, some rules of thumb.

-* You should always use batch import.
-* As mentioned above, max out your CPUs (on the Weaviate cluster).
-Often your import script is the bottleneck.
-* Process error messages.
-* Some clients (especially Python) have some built-in logic to efficiently regulate batch importing.

-Assuming that you've read the [schema getting started guide](./schema.html), you import data based on the classes and properties defined in the schema.
+The data to be imported needs to match the classes and properties defined in the Weaviate database schema.
+So in our case, we will import data according to the properties of the **Publication** and **Author** classes defined in the previous section.

+Weaviate allows data objects to be created as a single object or in batches.
+For importing data, we **strongly suggest that you use batch imports**.
+Accordingly, this guide is written for batch import methods.

 <!-- > 💡 The big difference between creating a single object in Weaviate and batch imports is that instead of sending a single JSON object, batch sends an array of JSON objects. -->

 <!-- As you've seen in the [basics getting started guide](./basics.html#data-objects-in-weaviate), Weaviate data objects are class-property-based JSON objects. -->

-For the purpose of this tutorial, we've prepared a **data.json** file, which contains a few Authors and Publications.
+For the purpose of this guide, we've prepared a **data.json** file containing a few Authors and Publications.
 Download it from [here](https://raw.githubusercontent.com/semi-technologies/weaviate-io/main/downloads/data.json){:target="_blank"}, and add it to your project.

 Now, to import the data we need to follow these steps:
 0. Connect to your Weaviate instance